- Author: Furious

 Your earth totem also has some options.
 Strength of Earth Totem is great for +77 Strength to nearby party members, but doesn’t help you as a caster.
 A safer choice is Stoneskin Totem, which reduces melee damage taken.

-Master your elemental shaman requires coordination with your raid group to figure out what totems are best suited for the group you’re placed in.
+Mastering your Elemental Shaman requires coordination with your raid group to figure out what totems are best suited for the group you’re placed in.
 While you might benefit from specific totems for yourself, it’s often more worth it to sacrifice your own benefit for the good of the whole group.

-The rotation for an elemental shaman is fairly simple, but you will need to keep a vigilant eye on your mana pool throughout a fight.
-You’ll want to use mana potions on cooldown, as well as any demonic/dark runes that you have laying around.
+The rotation for an Elemental Shaman is fairly simple, but you will need to keep a vigilant eye on your mana pool throughout a fight.
+You’ll want to use mana potions on cooldown, as well as any Demonic / Dark Rune that you have laying around.

 As far as actual combat goes, you’ll want to keep your totems active at all time.
 Offensively, this means keeping Searing Totem active.
 After that, you’ll want to keep Flame Shock applied at all times.
 Once both of those are active, you’ll spam cast Lightning Bolt.
 If there are multiple enemies, use Magma Totem and Chain Lightning instead.